Eurosite Working Group on Nature and Recreation

-That’s why the Eurosite’s Working Group on Nature exists.
+That’s why the Eurosite’s Working Group on Nature and Recreation exists.

 As natural site managers in Europe, we deal positively or negatively with this topic.
 A favourable aspect is that we can bring visitors into close contact with all elements of nature, such as landscape, wildlife, plants and the overwhelming power of nature.
 The other side of the recreational coin is that the numbers and behaviour of visitors are hard to manage and keep in balance with the carrying capacity of nature.

 But we firmly believe that the best way to protect nature is to let people experience it.
 We want every citizen to become an ambassador for nature, specifically the young generation.
 For that reason, we pay special attention to young people and their families.
 We have them play, explore and thus create a solid, ever-lasting bond with nature.